pzhokhov/pzhokhov.github.io/_posts/2019-11-3-spraying.md

 ![peterandcan](/images/spraying_15_peter_opens_the_can.jpg)
 ![sashappe](/images/spraying_07_sasha_in_ppe.jpg)

 Claude kindly let us use his air compressor for priming, and we invested in a $75 HVLP Harbor Freight (nee Central Pneumatic) gun with a 1.4 mm nozzle.
 We poured our prepped Akzo through the strainer and into the gun and successfully managed to spray!
+The video below is our first two minutes with the paint gun, so don't judge too harshly :)

-<video width="618" height="347" controls preload src="/images/spraying_06_sasha_spraying.mp4"></video>
+<video controls preload src="/images/spraying_06_sasha_spraying.mp4"></video>

 ![goodparts](/images/spraying_08_good_parts.jpg)